Framework and Significance of International Joint Research

 Japanese neutrino scientists have earned a worldwide reputation for their discovery of neutrino oscillations and exploration of neutrino astronomy.
 Japan's strength is that it has the world's most advanced facilities, such as the Super-Kamiokande detector and the J-PARC neutrino beam, and can contribute to the global neutrino program.
 For example, 500 intentional researchers from 13 countries are participating in the J-PARC T2K experiment.
 The construction of the next large neutrino detector, Hyper-Kamiokande, began in 2020, and the data taking is scheduled to start in 2027.
 In addition to Japan-based experiments, Japanese scientists have made significant contributions to the development of neutrino programs overseas, including the discovery of high-energy cosmic neutrinos at IceCube and the development of a cosmic microwave radiometer for inflation and neutrino mass detection.
 The members proposing this research have established strong collaboration as the team of Grant-in-Aid for Scientific Research on Innovative Areas “Exploration of Particle Physics and Cosmology with Neutrinos” which has ended in 2022.
 It is also essential to understand unknown massive constitutes in our universe, called Dark Matter.
 Including genius theorists, we propose collaborative research addressing the fundamental question “how the universe was created from the quantum fluctuations.International science projects proposed with supports by this program

 Figure 1.
-Overview of the proposed projects and the research objectivities
+Overview of the proposed projects and the research objectives

 Research Plan